smoores-dev/storyteller/docs/docs/administering.md

 When you first run the Storyteller backend, the web interface will prompt you to create an admin user.
 This user will be saved in the database and given all permissions in the system.
-After creating the admin user, you will be prompted to sign in with your new username and password.
-Make sure you use your username, not your email address!
+After creating the admin user, you will be prompted to sign in with your new username (or email address) and password.

 ## Inviting users